Doctors Note Logo

 • Consider stress-reduction techniques (meditation, light exercise) to prevent sugar spikes

-• If you're experiencing symptoms like persistent itching alongside increased thirst or frequent urination, use Ubie's free AI-powered High blood sugar (hyperglycemia) symptom checker to quickly assess whether elevated glucose may be the underlying cause
+• If you're experiencing persistent itching alongside increased thirst or frequent urination, take Ubie's free AI symptom checker to quickly assess whether elevated glucose may be the underlying cause and get personalized guidance in just 3 minutes

 2. Keep Skin Hydrated and Protected